Anthony Albanese: Government integrity

-International affairs
+Foreign affairs

 Albanese took his first international trip on 23 May 2022 immediately after being sworn in as prime minister when he flew to Tokyo to attend a Quadrilateral Security Dialogue meeting with fellow world leaders: US president Joe Biden, Indian prime minister Narendra Modi and Japanese prime minister Fumio Kishida.
 At the meeting, Albanese committed his new government to the goals of the Quad and confirmed that his government would seek to take stronger action in reducing carbon emissions.
 On 5 June, Albanese and Penny Wong visited Indonesian president Joko Widodo in Jakarta to develop Australia–Indonesia relations.
 Albanese said he would not "publicly intervene" to prevent WikiLeaks founder Julian Assange from being extradited to the United States.
+Instead, he and his government engaged in what was dubbed "quiet diplomacy" with the United States, including raising the issue directly with president Biden.
+Assange was released from custody after striking a plea deal in June 2024.
+Barrister Greg Barns, who acted as a legal advisor to Assange, credited Albanese's government as "instrumental" to Assange's release.

 Later in June, Albanese attended the 2022 NATO Madrid summit to discuss security threats facing the Pacific region.
 On 30 June, Albanese met with French president Emmanuel Macron in Paris to "reset" Australia–France relations, which had been damaged following the cancellation of a submarine deal by the preceding government.
-The next day, Albanese travelled to Ukraine to meet with president Volodymyr Zelenskyy, making him the first Australian prime minister to make a diplomatic visit to Ukraine.
+The next day, Albanese travelled to Ukraine to meet with President Volodymyr Zelenskyy, making him the first Australian prime minister to make a diplomatic visit to Ukraine.
 Albanese pledged a further $100 million in aid to assist with the ongoing Russo-Ukrainian War.

 On 26 September 2022, Albanese travelled to Japan to attend the state funeral of former prime minister Shinzo Abe.

-The relationship between Australia and China started to improve since Albanese became prime minister.
-In November 2022, Albanese held a bilateral meeting with Chinese leader Xi Jinping, bringing an end to the longest diplomatic freeze in 50 years between Australia and China.
+The relationship between Australia and China has started to improve since Albanese became prime minister.
+In November 2022, Albanese held a bilateral meeting with Chinese President Xi Jinping, bringing an end to the longest diplomatic freeze in 50 years between Australia and China.
 In early 2023, China ended its unofficial ban on imports of Australian coal, with all restrictions reportedly being lifted by 14 March.
+China agreed to lift its ban on barley imports from Australia in April, and imports of Australian timber in May, further improving the relations.